patcable/onair/README.md

 ### Improvement Ideas
 * Probably better error handling or flow.
 Using logrus or having some sort of debug mode beyond just what the CoreMediaIO binding provides

+## Acknowledgements

+[antonfisher/go-media-devices-state](https://github.com/antonfisher/go-media-devices-state/) was a huge help to modernizing this project.
+A forked version that has some symbol name updates and a verbosity toggle is available at [patcable/go-media-devices-state](https://github.com/antonfisher/go-media-devices-state/).